-As this recent opportunity starting June 1/2020, to divert large amounts of C&D material from the Lindsay Ops landfill has started, there is great potential for this program to be get more efficient and save landfill space.
+As this recent opportunity only just started June 1, 2020, there is great potential for this program to achieve greater efficiencies and save landfill space.

 As this program was delayed in starting due to the pandemic state, and as there are limiting factors (such as the allowance of only ten vehicles onsite at a time), staff feel that this program has not been able to fully represent the large amount of diversion it could bring to the Lindsay Ops landfill.
 Therefore, staff are recommending a further extension on this pilot program, to gather a full year's information.
 The current 2020 budget could allow up to 1000 tonnes of material being diverted from the Lindsay Ops landfill.
 Staff feel that another year of data would give a much better indication of how the City should proceed in the future, and the budget that would be required.